Savannah Botanical Garden

-Spring is in the air at Gibbs Gardens with millions of golden daffodils covering rolling fields.
+Spring is in the air at Gibbs Gardens in Ball Ground with millions of golden daffodils covering rolling fields in North Georgia.
 Located 60 miles north of Atlanta, Gibbs Gardens is a spectacular place to stroll along paths, traverse hills, and wander through the woods to experience more than 220 acres of specialty gardens, including the Japanese and Waterlily Gardens.

 Callaway Resort & Gardens

 Celebrate spring with amazing, world-renowned displays of azaleas, dogwoods, tulips and more at Callaway Resort & Gardens, located 60 minutes southwest of Atlanta’s Hartsfield Jackson International Airport and 30 minutes north of Columbus.
 The whole family can find countless ways to explore spring at Callaway.
 Miles of scenic bike trails wind through the gardens and woodlands, exciting ziplines crisscross the trees, and the butterfly center makes magic.
 Callaway also offers overnight accommodations and packages.

 Atlanta Botanical Garden

 Spring comes alive in Atlanta with thousands of tulips, daffodils, crocus and more at the Atlanta Botanical Garden located in the heart of Midtown Atlanta next to Piedmont Park.
 Stroll along the canopy walk, explore beautiful blossoms during Orchid Daze, admire the Earth Goddess, and enjoy meadows of vibrant colors.

 State Botanical Garden of Georgia

-The State Botanical Garden in Athens is a 313-acre preserve set aside by UGA in 1968 for the study and enjoyment of plants and nature.
-It contains a number of specialized theme gardens and collections, more than five miles of nature trails, and four major facilities including a tropical conservatory.
+The State Botanical Garden in Athens is a 313-acre preserve set aside by the University of Georgia in 1968 for the study and enjoyment of plants and nature.
+It contains a number of specialized theme gardens and collections, more than five miles of nature trails, and four major facilities, including a tropical conservatory.

 Savannah Botanical Garden

-Savannah Botanical Gardens include nature trails, a picturesque pond, and an archaeological exhibit among the formal and natural displays.
-Enjoy the Southern charm of the historic Reinhard House, the sweet sounds of songbirds, and wander along a path that explores camellias, ferns and a children’s garden.
+The Savannah Botanical Garden includes nature trails, a picturesque pond, and an archaeological exhibit among the formal and natural displays.
+Enjoy the Southern charm of the historic Reinhard House, the sweet sounds of songbirds, and wander along a path that explores camellias, ferns and a children's garden.
 Admission is free.